kretas/py-remove-green/README.md

 create directories "input" and "output"

-Put the images with the green backgroun in the "input" folder
+Put the images with the green background in the "input" folder

 Run the script